-As most Americans gain an extra hour next Sunday, I will set in motion my plan to defy the laws of time.
+As most Americans gain an extra hour this weekend, I will set in motion my plan to defy the laws of time.

 I will retire Saturday night without dialing back my clocks or allowing the gadgets to do it for me.
 On Sunday I’ll go about my usual business, including spending the day outdoors enjoying wildlife here in Vermont.
 All the while, my clocks and I will remain on daylight saving time — one hour ahead of conformity.

 After all, I have better uses for my extra hour later that day.

 George Vernon Hudson might have liked my plan.
 In 1895, the British-born scientist and postal clerk proposed, at a meeting of New Zealand’s Wellington Philosophical Society, to alter the time of day by two hours each spring and fall in the interest of energy efficiency, gardening, outdoor recreation, and even morality.

 I have reason to believe Hudson had other motives.
 Like me, he was an entomologist with a particular interest in dragonflies.
 Extra daylight in the evening, which is what we get when daylight saving time begins in spring, would have given Hudson more time after leaving his work at the post office to find and collect insects before dark.

 According to the proceedings of the Society, Hudson’s proposal met “rather with ridicule” that day, with a Mr. Harding calling the idea “wholly unscientific and impracticable.”
 Even so, various configurations of daylight saving time gradually caught on during the 20th century.
 By advancing clocks an hour in spring, when the sun rises early anyway, we still awaken to daylight but get an extra hour of light toward day’s end.
 Not a bad deal.